Learn the Issues

 Support prompt payment by the State of Alaska to nonprofits

-For nonprofits receiving state dollars through grants, contracts, and reimbursements, timely payment from the State of Alaska is critical to healthy, productive government/nonprofit partnerships.
+For nonprofits receiving state dollars through grants, contracts, and reimbursementstimely payment from the State of Alaska is critical to healthy, productive government/nonprofit partnerships.
 We support legislation, regulatory changes, and adjustments to administrative policies to ensure that state funding, and federal funds passed through the state, are disbursed to nonprofits promptly for the benefit of Alaskans.
-In December 2023, the Foraker Boards passed a resolution in support of prompt payment legislation.
-On March 12, 2025 Representative Rebecca Himschoot and Senator Scott Kawasaki introduced HB 133 SB 129 in their respective chambers.
-The companion bills aim to bring parity in state payment on par with current statutory protections for private contractors who deliver public works projects.
-HB 133 & SB 129 ensure both state and federal pass-through funds are disbursed promptly to nonprofits, local government, and tribal organizations, benefiting the people of Alaska.
-You can learn more about how to use your voice to support the legislation here.
+During the 2025 legislative session, Representative Rebecca Himschoot and Senator Scott Kawasaki introduced HB 133 & SB 129 in their respective chambers.
+The companion bills aim to bring parity in state payment to current statutory protections for private contractors who deliver public works projects.
+HB 133 & SB 129 ensure both state and federal pass-through funds are disbursed promptly to nonprofits, local governments, and tribal organizations, benefiting the people of Alaska.

 Preserve nonprofit tax exemptions